-Many people hate networking.
+Many people hate networking or get nervous.
 You don't have to.
 Read these tips below:

 1. Make a list of 5 potential groups to join; could be business groups or non-profits you want to join.